Julia Perez: Politics

 In March 2010, Julia Perez told the press that eight political parties had asked her to run for the position of Regent of Pacitan regency in East Java province, even though she had never visited Pacitan.
 She said the parties courting her for the December 2010 local election included the People's Conscience Party (Hanura), the Great Indonesia Movement Party (Gerindra) and the National Mandate Party (PAN).
 Her candidacy led to accusations that political parties were putting personalities before policies and experience, whereas her supporters countered that her inexperience in political corruption and her opposition to conservative Islam made her a worthy candidate.
-In August 2010, Julia announced she had pulled out of the election, saying it was her own decision.
+In August 2010, Julia Perez announced she had pulled out of the election, saying it was her own decision.